with Avery Thatcher and Tony Lugo

 I appreciate you taking the time to speak with me.

-Oh, anytime, I’m very much looking forward to speaking with you and I just really enjoy hearing from other people that have also been through significant struggle because I think we all feel very much alone when we’re in it and it’s very hard for us, especially as highly sensitive people, to know who to reach out to because we’ve always been everybody’s rock.
+And I just really enjoy hearing from other people that have also been through significant struggle, because I think we all feel very much alone when we’re in it.

 We don’t know how to allow somebody else to be a rock for us.